psychoanalyst author editor

 2004 Melanie Klein.

-However the times were changing and we all became confronted by new phenomena including prejudices in our own culture and fanatical attacks on it from outside.
+However the times were changing and we all became confronted by new phenomena including prejudices in our own culture and fanatical attacks on our culture from outside.
 It seemed important to understand the nature of intolerance that could lead to such deep commitments that they were patently self-destructive.

 2006 Identity and the influence of social settings: A psychoanalytic perspective on the interaction of individual and society.